clouddueling/auto-migrate/README.md

     ```

 # Todo
+ - Create example artisan tasks for Laravel 3 and 4
  - Support table engines changing from MyISAM to InnoDB
  - Create migrations for up and down
  - Add to Travis
+ - Implement an interface encouraging hexagonal structure

+# Goals
+ - Allow for future database types to be able to use this with their own class and export script.

 # Contributing

+Please create an issue first with your idea or bug for discussion so no one codes unnecessarily.

 # Credits